Women in Licensing Alliance (WILA)

 Advance the growth of women in leadership through education, mentoring and networking opportunities.

 WILA will serve as a gathering point for education on the international efforts advancing the skills and leadership of women, and offer international networking and mentorship opportunities.
 LESI is well positioned to bring women and men together from around the world to share experiences in professional advancement and cultivate a culture of inclusion and support for the advancement of women in licensing.

-LESI's WILA Committee will be joined by Mary Hannon (Marshall, Gerstein & Borun LLP) to discuss the above and her recent publication featured in the Indiana University Maurer School of Law's IP Theory, "The Patent Bar Gender Gap: Expanding the Eligibility Requirements to Foster Inclusion and Innovation in the U.S. Patent System."
+LESI's WILA Committee were joined by Mary Hannon of Marshall, Gerstein & Borun LLP who discussed her recent publication featured in the Indiana University Maurer School of Law's IP Theory, "The Patent Bar Gender Gap: Expanding the Eligibility Requirements to Foster Inclusion and Innovation in the U.S. Patent System."

 Thursday, 17 September 2020

 Key Takeaways from the Happy Hour & WILA Pilot Mentoring Program

 We met in Yokahama for the first WILA gathering.

 - Pamela Cox (LES USA/Canada) [LESI Vice President and Chair of IP Transactions at Marshall, Gerstein & Borun LLP]